 Gasoline is extremely flammable and its vapors can explode if ignited.
 Store gasoline only in approved containers, in well ventilated, unoccupied buildings, away from sparks or flames.
 Spilled fuel could ignite if it comes in contact with hot parts or sparks from ignition.
 Never use gasoline as a cleaning agent.

 - Install a new carburetor gasket onto intake manifold with tab up.
-Make sure all holes align and are open. - 2.
-Attach choke return spring and bracket to front hole in choke lever on carburetor. - Connect throttle and choke linkages to carburetor if they were previously disconnected.
-Install carburetor with linkages attached as an assembly. - 4.
-Connect fuel line to carburetor inlet and secure with a clamp.
+Make sure all holes align and are open. - Connect throttle and choke linkages to carburetor if they were previously disconnected.
+Install carburetor with linkages attached as an assembly.